LiqiangJing/DSBench/README.md

 </p>

 ## Set Up
-For evaluation, you should install the Python packages in the requirment.txt file.
+For evaluation, you should install the Python packages in the requirments.txt file.

 ## Usage